Frederick Steiwer

-Frederick Steiwer (October 13, 1883 – February 3, 1939) was an American politician and lawyer in the state of Oregon.
+Frederick Steiwer (October 13, 1883 – February 3, 1939) was an American lawyer and Republican Party politician from the state of Oregon.
+He represented the state in the United States Senate from 1927 until 1938, following his resignation for health problems.
+He was a candidate for the Republican nomination for President of the United States in 1928 and 1936 and delivered the keynote address to the 1936 Republican National Convention.

 A native of the state, he was county district attorney and member of the Oregon State Senate from eastern Oregon and a veteran of World War I. A Republican, he was elected to the United States Senate and served from 1927 to 1938.
 Twice a candidate for the Republican nomination to the presidency, he delivered the keynote address during the 1936 Republican National Convention.

 Early life

-Born in Oregon on a farm near Jefferson in Marion County, Steiwer's parents were John F. and Ada (née May) Steiwer.
+Frederick Steiwer was born on October 13, 1883 on a farm near in Marion County, Oregon near the city of Jefferson.
+Steiwer's parents were John F. and Ada (née May) Steiwer.
 He received his education in the local public schools, and entered Oregon State Agricultural College (now Oregon State University) at Corvallis at age 15 in 1898 and graduated four years later with a Bachelor of Science degree in mechanical engineering.
 Steiwer then attended the University of Oregon in Eugene where he earned a Bachelor of Arts degree in 1906 before attending the school's law school, then located in Portland.

 In 1908, he was admitted to the Oregon State Bar and began practicing law for the Portland firm Snow & McCamant, where he had already been employed.
 In March 1909, he left the firm and moved to eastern Oregon where he formed a partnership with G. W. Phelps in Pendleton.
 A member of the Masons and a farmer, he also joined the Phi Delta Phi legal fraternity.